27 Apr Bell Coverage Wins Pulitzer Prize

 The stories we produced resulted in criminal charges against eight former officials and new government disclosure laws in cities and counties across California.

 The Bell scandal began when The Times reported about the high salaries in summer 2010.
-I became involved in the investigation and worked with with Paloma Esquivel.
+I became involved in the investigation and worked with Paloma Esquivel.
 Two of our investigative articles were submitted with The Times’ Pulitzer package.
 The articles revealed how city officials raised revenue from questionable tactics such as arbitrary fees on small business owners and seizing vehicles and property of people who allegedly violated municipal codes.
 Both pieces featured stories of residents who were victimized and relied on numerous public records.
 Here they are: